Complexity of Digital Quantum Simulation in the Low-Energy Subspace: Applications and a Lower Bound: A Lower Bound for Simulating in the Low-Energy States

-In the above discussion, we show that Hamiltonian simulation in the low-energy subspace can provide improvement compared to full space simulation even with imperfect state preparations.
+In the above discussion, we show that Hamiltonian simulation in the low-energy subspace can provide improvement compared to full space simulation.
 It is natural to ask what is the lower bound in the resource requirement for low-energy simulations.
 Here, we provide a lower bound on the query complexity to simulate any Hamiltonian $H$ for low-energy simulations.
 In particular, we prove the following theorem: